FabrizioMontanari/caterel/README.md

 ## Development

 * All base files are in src and development should be done there
-* Run `$ python build.py` in the root folder to compile and copy the files from the source directory
+* Run `$ python build.py <--verbose>` in the root folder to compile and copy the files from the source directory
 * Run `$ FLASK_APP=martini.py flask run` in the `backend` folder to start a local development server

 ## Deployment